The BBC And Other News Outlets Are Relying On A Really Dubious Zimbabwean Twitter Account

 In fact, the account really hates hipsters.

-As pointed out by the journalist Sally Hayden, this has gone on for some time and the account has been dismissed as unreliable by many journalists in Africa..
+As pointed out by the journalist Sally Hayden, this has gone on for some time, and the account has been dismissed as unreliable by many journalists in Africa.

 Despite this, its influence is substantial.
 The top results for "Robert Mugabe" on Google all reference the account on some level.

-Meanwhile, a much less popular account called @ZANUPF_Official is claiming to speak on behalf of the faction-riven political party.
+Meanwhile, there is another, much less popular account called @ZANUPF_Official claiming to speak on behalf of the faction-riven political party.

 But even that account is unverified and it's unclear who is currently running it.

-Just to confuse matters, the unverified and potentially fake Twitter account is now begging for improved standards in journalism.
+Just to confuse matters, the unverified and potentially fake @zanu_pf Twitter account is now begging for improved standards in journalism.

 Whoever controls the account has spent Wednesday morning going back through their old tweets, deleting some of the more embarrassing ones about porn and hipsters.